Areas we work in

 Our sexuality is very closely linked to our sense of who we are in the world.
 Understanding who we are and how we relate to ourselves and each other in this realm can be very confusing.
 Ideas and concepts around what is considered normal or acceptable are constantly being challenged in today’s new sexual landscape.

-Talking to your therapist can offer you an empathic, safe and confidential environment in which you and your therapist can begin to collaboratively explore physical communication and the understanding of what sex means to two particular people..
+Talking to your therapist can offer you an empathic, safe and confidential environment in which you and your therapist can begin to collaboratively explore any sexuality issues you may be experiencing.

 Stress